michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-10-09-newsletter.md

 provided by Bryan Bishop.

 For convenience, at the end of each summary we directly link to its video and transcript (and paper, if available).
-We also indicate whether its primary idea would require a *hard fork*, a *soft fork*, or is *possible now* if software implementing the idea is made available.
 Talks are listed below in the order they appeared in the workshop schedule.

 **Warning:** the following summaries may contain errors due to many of the talks describing subjects well beyond the expertise of the summary